Q. What tax documents should I receive?

 Q. Do I have to pay taxes on my Stash investments?

 Stash Invest accounts are taxable brokerage accounts and you are required by the IRS to report income earned from capital gains and other applicable distributions.
 Each year, Stash will send you a tax statement so that you can file your taxes appropriately.
-In general, if you hold your investments for longer than a year, you…
+To find out more about the tax documents you will receive click here.…

 Q. What is a Traditional IRA?

 A Traditional Individual Retirement Arrangement (IRA) allows you to invest in stocks, bonds, mutual funds, certificates of deposit, ETFs and index funds, among other investments using pre-tax dollars.
 That means you don’t pay taxes on it until you withdraw the money from the account after age 59 ½.
 When in retirement, you will pay taxes…